corda/corda-docs/content/en/docs/corda-enterprise/4.5/performance-testing/introduction.md

 * Number of change states created per transaction (i.e. the number of output states of the transaction)
 * Number of input states to a new transaction (i.e. pay a larger sums from change shards of the previous transaction).

-Advanced tests also include testing e.g. connecting to the target node via float/firewall.
+Advanced tests also include testing - for example, connecting to the target node via float/firewall.

+#### Atomic swap flows

+This is a set of flows (`SwapStockForCashFlow` and `SwapSpecificStockForCashFlow`) that are part of the `settlement-perftest-cordapp` CorDapp.
+These flows can be used to swap assets between multiple nodes in a single atomic transaction.
+They can be used to exercise the performance of scenarios, where a node has to communicate with many other nodes in order to complete a transaction.